telehash/telehash.github.io/v3/e3x/channels.md

 * `"type":"value"` - A channel always opens with a `type` in the first outgoing packet to distinguish to the recipient what the name/category of the channel it is.
 This value must only be set on the first packet (called the *open packet*), not on any subsequent ones or any responses.
 * `"end":true` - Upon sending any content packet with an `end` of true, the sender must not send any more content packets (reliability acks/resends may still be happening though).
 An `end` may be sent by either side and is required to be sent by *both* to cleanly close a channel, otherwise the channel will eventually close with a timeout.
 * `"err":"message"` - As soon as any packet on a channel is received with an `err` it is immediately closed and no more packets can be sent or received at all, any/all buffered content in either direction must be dropped.
 Any `err` packets must contain no channel content other than additional error details.
 Any internal channel inactivity timeout is the same as receiving an `"err":"timeout"`.
-* `"seq":1` - A positive integer sequence number that is only used for and defined by [reliable](reliable.md) channels and must be sent in the first open packet along with the `type`, it is an error to send/receive this without using reliability on both sides.
+* `"seq":1` - A positive integer sequence number that is only used for and defined by [reliable](reliable.md) channels.
+It must be sent in the first open packet along with the `type`.
+It is an error to send/receive this without using reliability on both sides.

 An example unreliable channel start packet JSON for a built-in channel: